 Six Continents: one bike

 How long will this trip take?
-I don’t really know.
-It may take one year, it may take five.
+I don’t know.
 I’ve made a general list of all the places I’d like to go and the things I’d like to see.
-Based on what I know I think that it will take about two years.
-But, it may be three years, or five.
+It may be three years, or five.
 I don’t know.
 The journey is more important than the timetable.

 I might be riding by myself, but I’m certainly not doing this all alone.
 There is a vast community of adventure travelers in the world.
 Thousands of people are taking similar trips at this very moment.
 I’m in contact with many of these people and will be joining with them at different parts of my journey.

-In addition to connecting with other travelers I’ll be meeting locals in each place I visit.
-If you’re reading this right now you’re already part of the community.
+In addition to connecting with other travelers, I meet locals in each place I visit.
+If you’re reading this right now, you’re already part of the community.
 Leave a comment on this page so I know who you are and where you’re from.
-We might just meet one day.
+We might meet one day.
 Maybe we’ll share a meal, or perhaps you’ll join me for a few miles along the journey.

-This is not a vacation.
-I’ll be creating videos during the entire journey.
-I will still be hosting Exploring Photography on AdoramaTV.
-I’ll still be creating content for Snapfactory and writing articles for magazines and blogs.
-I’ll also be doing photography workshops whenever possible.
+I am not on vacation.
+I’m creating videos during the journey.
+I’m still hosting Exploring Photography on AdoramaTV.
+I’m writing articles for magazines and blogs.
+I do photography and travel workshops whenever possible.

-My intent is to share my travel experiences with you.
-Although I have years of world travel under my belt this journey is a totally new experience for me.
+I intend to share my travel experiences with you.
+Although I have years of world travel under my belt this journey is a new experience for me.
 I’m not sure what to expect, and that’s what makes it exciting.
 This blog is an ongoing project.
 I’ll be adding pages, creating new sections, posting photos, and doing everything I can to share my experiences with you.
 Come back often.

-For two years I travelled with my good friend, Lex.
-Just before we left she wrote something that I thought was brilliant.
+For two years I traveled with my good friend, Lex.
+Just before we left, she wrote something that I thought was brilliant.
 I’ll leave you with her words.

 What we do have on our side is passion and time.
 If you don’t care where you end up, it doesn’t matter which way you go.
 On this journey, there are no wrong turns.